cyberbear0x1/cyberbear0x1.github.io/_posts/2021-08-28-abcctf-web-challenges.md

 ## Dear Reader,
-Today, you are going  be reading how my team and I solved most of **The ABC's Conference CyberHackathon** web-based challenges.
+Today, you are going  be reading how my team and I solved the **The American Business Council Cyber-Hackathon**  Easy Peasy web-based challenge.

 [Link](http://abc.ctf.ng/)